augustovictor/software-architecture-specialization/README.md

 ### Eliciting Requirements
 The phase to clarify requirements that the client did not tell.

-This activity involves producing a Conceptual Design and a Technical Design, that results in two artifacts: Conceptual Mockups and Technical Diagrams;
+This activity involves producing a *Conceptual Design* and a *Technical Design*, that results in two artifacts: *Conceptual Mockups* and *Technical Diagrams*;

 Conceptual Mockups provide initial thoughts on how the requirements will be satisfied;